Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 Phase 3 should not be justified by a single same-stack benchmark.
 Before authority transfer, the project should be able to show all of the following:

-- repeated replay on many more rounds and snapshots than the current Phase 0 package;
+• repeated replay on many more rounds and snapshots than the current benchmark package;

-Until that evidence exists, the strongest interpretation of the current work is: early benchmark success plus a credible audit architecture, not production-readiness proof.
+Until that evidence exists, the current work is early benchmark success plus a credible audit architecture, not production-readiness proof.

 10. Phased Deployment